Deprovisioning Chromebooks in a school district presents some unique challenges that you won’t find in your average enterprise or corporate space.

 You’re selling, donating, or removing a device from your district

-If you plan on donating or giving away a device, it’s important to make sure that the device is deprovisioned.
+If you plan on donating or giving away a device, it’s important to make sure that you mark it as a retired device and deprovision it.
 Otherwise, old user policies or settings could still apply to that device—even if it’s being used by somebody outside of your school district or domain.

 The device is damaged and in need of repair

 If you’re sending in a device for repairs, deprovisioning is important.
 If a device hasn’t been deprovisoned by your K-12 IT team, it cannot be fully tested and repaired by a technician.

 After your school Chromebook has been fully repaired, it can be re-enrolled and assigned to its original owner.